 How does a rainbow table attack work?

-A rainbow table attack will use a pre-generated file containing hashes and their plain text equivalents to crack passwords stored in a database.
+A rainbow table attack uses a pre-generated file containing hashes and their plain text equivalents to crack passwords stored in a database.
 If there is a match between a hash in the database and one in the rainbow table, the authentication is now possible, the password has been cracked.

 Tools like RainbowCrack are often used to generate and use that kind of table (see next question).
 The generation process is complicated, but these tools will help a lot and using the tables once generated is straightforward, in short: